UTI Treatment in Orange County, CA

 A Urinary tract infection, or a UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable.
 Physicians usually treat urinary tract infections with antibiotics and sometimes medication to soothe the pain.

-The urologists at Southland Urology specialize in providing treatment for UTIs in Fullerton and Yorba Linda, CA. To learn more about UTIs, call our offices at (714) 870-5970 to schedule your appointment today if you have symptoms common with UTIs.
+The urologists at Southland Urology specialize in providing treatment for UTIs in Fullerton and Yorba Linda, CA. To learn more about UTIs, call our urology clinics in Orange County at (714) 870-5970 to schedule your appointment today if you have symptoms common with UTIs.

 - Kidneys (Acute Pyelonephritis): a severe kidney infection that includes symptoms that include high fever, bloody/cloudy urine and nausea and vomiting